2011 Campeonato Paulista

 The 2011 Campeonato Paulista de Futebol Profissional da Primeira Divisão - Série A1 (officially the Paulistão Chevrolet 2012 for sponsorship reasons) was the 110th season of São Paulo's top professional football league.

-Santos won the title after beating Corinthians 2–1 on aggregate in the finals.
+Santos won the championship after beating Corinthians 2–1 on aggregate in the finals, winning their 19th title.

 Format

 The top eight teams in the First Stage qualifies to the Quarter-Finals.
 The bottom four teams will be relegated to the Série A2.
 Quarter and Semi-Finals will be played in one-legged matches.

 The best-four teams not qualified to the Semi-Finals not from the city of São Paulo or Santos FC, will compete in the Campeonato do Interior.